 Talk to our experts about Bamboo removal & control by PBA Solutions

 Bamboo comes in many shapes, sizes and colours and is, at heart, a type of grass.
 Chewed incessantly by pandas, rigged into scaffolding many storeys high in Hong Kong and used in a slightly smaller format to give our runner beans something to hold on to, bamboo is as versatile as it is prolific.
 In the right setting, bamboo is a lush and architectural addition to a garden, commonly used as a living screen to lend privacy to outside spaces.
 However, in recent years bamboo removal, or control of the plant, has become more common as property owners seek a solution for a non-native species that can quickly overrun a garden.
-If bamboo does get out of control, bamboo removal then becomes a consideration as it can cause quite major problems for the homeowner, but also their neighbours too.
+If bamboo does get out of control, it can cause major problems for homeowners and, perhaps more significantly, their neighbours too.

 Bamboo ignores boundaries, can wreck paving and tarmac, will swamp other vegetation and sometimes causes structural damage to retaining walls and steps.
 With civil claims on the increase, if bamboo from your garden is causing these sorts of problems for your neighbours, it might be time to take action.